jhleakakos/tlzr/README.md

 ## Configuration

 1. Add favicon.svg to /static in site directory
+2. Add logo.png to /static in site directory
-2. Customize TOML config file
+3. Customize TOML config file

 Add navbar links and dropdown items in toml config